AfterTheRainGames/DeflationDefender/README.md

 ---

 ## Reflection
-Deflation Defender challenged me to adapt my skills to a 2D environment while leveraging 3D assets and solving nuanced gameplay issues, such as turning mechanics and real-time player tracking.
+Deflation Defender challenged me to adapt my skills to a 2D environment while implimenting gameplay mechanics such as prefab instantiations and real-time player tracking.
 The result was a unique take on tower defense, showcasing creativity and technical proficiency under time constraints.

 ---